Solothurn: Medieval city

 During the Early Middle Ages, Solothurn was part of the Kingdom of Lotharingia (Lorraine).
 After the collapse of Lotharingia, it became part of the Second Kingdom of Burgundy.
 In 1033, the Kingdom of Burgundy became part of the Holy Roman Empire and Solothurn gained some independence.
 In 1038, Emperor Conrad II held court at Solothurn and there crowned his son, Henry III King of Burgundy.
 The royal court resided in Solothurn on several occasions until 1052, however, there is no evidence of a permanent royal palace.
 In 1127, it was acquired by the dukes of Zähringen.
 Under the rule of the Zähringens, in 1146, Solothurn's coins are first mentioned.
 In 1182, causidicus or Zähringen appointed judges first appeared in Solothurn.
 After the extinction of the Zähringer line in 1218 it became a free imperial city under the Holy Roman Emperor.
 In 1252, the town council and Schultheiss or mayor became mostly independent and had their own town seals.
 In 1251 it was mentioned as saluerre and in 1275 as Solotren.
 Starting around 1200, there was a council of nobles in the town.

 In 1252, a group of nobles that could witness and support deeds, known as consuls et cives Solodorenses, first appears in the town.
 Initially the nobles exercised power over the entire town.
 However, the guild movement of the 14th century resulted in a reduction in the power of the nobles and also a restricted guild system in Solothurn.
 By around 1350, an eleven-member Altrat (Council of Elders) and a 22-member Jungrat (Younger Council) existed in the city.
 Each of the eleven guilds were represented by a member of the Altrat and two members of the Jungrat.
 These 33 councillors exercised, together with the mayor, the power of government and helped appoint lawmakers.
 The members of the two councils were elected each year by the citizens of the city, after which the councils and mayor appointed many of the government officials.
-The noble families retained some power as the guilds became part of the town council.
+The noble families retained some power as the guilds became part of the city council.
 However, in 1459 the last noble family died out and positions on the council fell to wealthy farmers, butchers and millers.